Columbia, MO 65201-7728

 - This is an abstract of deeds, deeds of trust and miscellaneous documents that are entered by all parties under both a grantor grantee system.
 It is maintained for reference back to 1821.
-Date, kind of instrument, book and page and description are listed.
-Access to computerized real estate records start in 1985.
+Date, type of instrument, book and page and description are listed.
+Access to computerized real estate records starts in 1975.

 - General Index to Release deeds and Assignments

 - This is a separate index for release of a lien either in part of full by both parties in alphabetical sequence.
 It has the same information as the general index.
-Access to computerized real estate records start in 1985.
+Access to computerized real estate records starts in 1975.